River of Light artworks

 River of Light is a popular event that will become busy at peak times.

-River of Light will be organising four 'Quiet Hour' sessions for 2024.
+River of Light will be organising two 'Quiet Hour' sessions for 2025.
 They will take place on the following days/times: -

 Measures that will be in place during the 'Quiet Hour' staging will be different for each installation and further details can be found on the individual installation pages.

-The boards are all accessible but the public is reminded to wait until the board is available before taking the information.
+The boards are all accessible but the public is reminded to wait until the board is available before reading the information.

 *Visitors can also save 10% on pre-booked parking with QPark by entering the code VISLIV10 to save 10%

-River of Light is a popular event and we encourage the use of public transport to ensure a smooth journey.
+River of Light is a popular event and we encourage the use of public transport to ensure a smooth journey and to be more sustainable.

-The nearest Merseyrail stations to the River of Light trail are Moorfields (Wirral and Northern Line) and James Street (Wirral Line).
-For National Rail, Liverpool Lime St Station is approximately a 15 minute walk to Liverpool Waterfront.
-Or visitors can utilise the Merseyrail underground service to Travel to James Street or Moorfields by rail.
+The nearest Merseyrail stations to River of Light are Moorfields (Wirral and Northern Line) and James Street (Wirral Line).
+For National Rail, Liverpool Lime St Station is approximately a 15 minute walk to Liverpool Waterfront, or visitors can utilise the Merseyrail underground service to Travel to James Street or Moorfields by rail.

 Plan your journey in advance and refer to the Merseytravel website for the most up to date travel information.

 Yes, there will be road closures at the Pier Head.
-There will be no access to Pier Head No via Brunswick St (exit only).
+There will be no access to Pier Head.
+No access via Brunswick St (exit only).
 Access for disabled parking, businesses, residents and workers is via St Nicholas Place – 6pm – 9pm

-Ther will be a road closure in place at the entrance to Royal Albert Dock (Salthouse Quay) from 6pm – 9pm
+There will be a road closure in place at the entrance to Royal Albert Dock (Salthouse Quay) from 6pm – *9pm -

-Yes, River of Light will be organising four 'Quiet Hour' sessions for 2024.
+Yes, River of Light will be organising two 'Quiet Hour' sessions for 2025.
 They will take place on the following days/times: -

 Measures that will be in place during the 'Quiet Hour' staging will be different for each installation and further details for them can be found on the individual installation pages.